Elalfy74/news-app/README.md

 [![News App](assets/nuqs.png)](https://github.com/Elalfy74/news-app/tree/pagination-and-filtering)
 [![News App](assets/pagination.png)](https://github.com/Elalfy74/news-app/tree/pagination-and-filtering)

-- Utilized Nuqs to make use of URL parameters as state
+- Utilized Nuqs library to make use of URL parameters as state
 - User can filter news by category and country using Combobox
-- Utilized Tanstack Infinite Query to make use of pagination
+- Utilized Tanstack Infinite Query to implement pagination
 - User can see more news by scrolling down

 ## Getting Started